 “It feels like the ‘dark times’ are coming again,” Reggie said in February.

 For him, there’s no escape from this life in sight.
 When he and Sela are arguing, there’s no one really there to talk to; Reggie said he doesn’t confide much in his parents or his brother because they don’t like to talk about his illnesses.
 So, for now, Reggie is just trying to deal.
 With a life-threatening disease at a young age.
 With a marriage that is drifting off track.
 And, perhaps most of all, with the question: why?

 “It’s been 21 months of straight (crap),” he said in February.
 “I’m just at this breaking point.”

-[UPDATE: It has been five and a half years since I wrote this article for my master’s project at Columbia’s Graduate School of Journalism.
-I’m happy to report that Reggie’s thyroid cancer is in remission and that the multiple myeloma has not progressed past Stage 1.
+[UPDATE: It has been seven and a half years since I wrote this article for my master’s project at Columbia’s Graduate School of Journalism.
+I’m happy to report that Reggie’s thyroid cancer is still in remission and that the multiple myeloma has not progressed past Stage 1.
 He is back working at PSA 5 in Spanish Harlem.

 He and his wife, Sela, welcomed their second child in 2012.
 Her name is Eva.]